Representing Construction Accident Victims from Dutchess County to NYC.

 Construction accident cases demand a deep understanding of both the law and real-world job sites.
-Our firm brings decades of hands-on construction knowledge and legal experience to every case.
-We focus on accountability, safety failures, and full compensation for injured workers.

 Construction workers in Westchester County, Rockland County, Orange County, and throughout New York face a higher risk of serious injury than most other professions.
 Although construction sites are inherently dangerous, workers have the right to a reasonably safe work environment.
 When safety rules are ignored and preventable accidents occur, injured workers may be entitled to significant compensation.
 The law office of Michael LoGiudice, LLP represents construction accident victims across the greater New York area and fights to hold negligent parties accountable.